 The 236-acre Western Campus at 11000 Pleasant Valley Road is accessible from Interstates 71, 77 and 480.
 Greater Cleveland RTA buses provide public transportation services to the campus.

 An extension of the Western Campus, Brunswick University Center (BUC) was built in 2011 in Brunswick.
 Serving Medina County, BUC offers associate degree programs as well as bachelor’s and master’s degree programs in criminal justice, business administration, accounting, forensic accounting and management leadership through partnerships with Tiffin University and Franklin University.

 Brunswick University Center at 3605 Center Road (Route 303) is easily accessible from Interstate 71.
 It is located next to Brunswick High School.
 The Brunswick Transit Authority provides public transportation to the center.

 The Westshore Campus is committed to meeting the educational needs of the residents of Cleveland’s Westshore communities.
-With the Westshore Campus Health Careers and Sciences building opening in 2011 and the extension of the campus at the existing Corporate College West facility, Tri-C provides additional opportunities for students to complete associate degrees for transfer to four-year institutions or earn certificates and degrees leading careers in business and a variety of health careers.
+The campus is composed of the Health Careers and Sciences building opening in 2011 and the Liberal Arts and Technology Building opening in 2019.
+The Westshore Campus provides a centralized and full array of services for students to complete associate degrees for transfer to four-year institutions or earn certificates and degrees leading to careers in business and a variety of health careers.
 The Westshore Campus is a transfer-focused campus with an emphasis on Science, Technology, Engineering, Mathematics and Medical (STEMM) and Associate of Arts and Science programs and degrees.